sguox002/leetcode/leetcode-all.md

 - use vector to store parent
 - use hashmap to store parent

+<<-721	Accounts Merge    		50.4%	Medium
+name vs a list of email address. email address is unique. union find to merge email address with parent (index) ->>

+<<-737	Sentence Similarity II    		46.3%	Medium
+given a list of similar word pairs, and determine if two sentences are similar union-find. using string-string for parent structure.
+->>
+<<-734	Sentence Similarity    		42.2%	Easy
+similarity is not transitive. using hashmap, A-B are mutual.
+->>

 <<-803	Bricks Falling When Hit    		31.1%	Hard
 given a 2d matrix, 1 represent a brick. a brick is stable if: